Princeton-CDH/pemm-scripts/DEPLOYNOTES.md

 and validation:

 - On Story Instance sheet:
+   - Add a new column for "Recension ID" between Canonical Story ID and Canonical Title
-   - Add a new column "Body of Story Start" between Line Start and and Folio End
+   - Add a new column for "Body of Story Start" between Line Start and Folio End

 0.4